1. Make a budget

 2. Manage your debt

 During this exciting time managing debt and being financially secure is incredibly important.
 Especially as you'll likely go down to one income once your newborn arrives.
+If you have a home loan, you’ll need to consider how you’ll manage your repayments during this time.

 Ensuring your budget includes any debt you may have will also be helpful, as it'll help you keep on top of your repayments.